-8. Free electrical harness (A) from adjustable strap (B).
+10. Free electrical harness (A) from adjustable strap (B).

-Figure 4.229: Grass Seed Header Hydraulic Connections
+Figure 4.232: Grass Seed Header Hydraulic Connections

-Figure 4.230: Electrical Harness Secured to Center-Link
+Figure 4.233: Electrical Harness Secured to Center-Link

-- 9. Connect main header harness (A) to adapter harness (B). - 10.
-Headers equipped with the electric baffle control kit: Connect electric baffle control harness (C) to adapter harness (D). - 11.
+- 11. Connect main header harness (A) to adapter harness (B). - 12.
+Headers equipped with the electric baffle control kit: Connect electric baffle control harness (C) to adapter harness (D). - 13.
 Grass seed headers (GSS): Connect actuator harness (C) to adapter harness (D).

-13. Pull platform (A) towards the cab until it stops and the latch is engaged.
+15. Pull platform (A) toward the cab until it stops and the latch is engaged.

-- 14. If necessary, calibrate both the knife drive and header position sensors on the windrower.
-Calibrate both the knife drive and header position sensors whenever you are: - Attaching the header to the windrower for the first time - Changing the speed sensor or hydraulic drive motor on the header - Changing the header drive pump associated with the knife drive, Harvest Performance Tracker (HPT), or the master controller on the windrower
+- 16. If necessary, calibrate the knife drive.
+Calibrate the knife drive whenever you are: - Attaching the header to the windrower for the first time - Changing the speed sensor or hydraulic drive motor on the header - Changing the header drive pump associated with the knife drive, Harvest Performance Tracker (HPT), or the master controller on the windrower

-For instructions on calibrating the knife drive and header position sensors, refer to 4.7.1 Calibrating Knife Drive on Harvest Performance Tracker Display, page 249 and 4.7.2 Calibrating Header Position Sensors on Harvest Performance Tracker Display, page 252.
+For instructions on calibrating the knife drive, refer to Calibrating Knife Drive on Harvest Performance Tracker Display, page 235.

-4.4.4 Connecting R2 Series Rotary Disc Header Electrical and Hydraulics
+Connecting R2 Series Rotary Disc Header Electrical and Hydraulics - M1240 Windrower